 So why is regular “healthy” cereal so bad?
 It’s full of whole grains right?
 Full of vitamins?
 Part of a balanced day?
 Starts you off well and keeps you full?
 It’s organic and so must be healthy?
 These are all myths.

 The invention of breakfast cereal is one of the first convenience foods.
-They are cheap to make, and are seen as an easy answer to the morning schedule.
+They are cheap to make and are seen as an easy answer to the morning schedule.
 They have become nothing more than a bowl of sugar, corn or wheat, with milk and vitamins added.
 They have almost become desserts.If you understand what is wrong with breakfast cereals, you'll understand what is wrong with modern food production.Click To Tweet

 They are packaged in bright, vibrant, exciting packages aiming mainly at children.
 Or the “healthy cereals” usually have fields and nature on the front, and typically in brown recycled paper boxes, to somehow give it “sustainable and healthy” credentials.

-And if you think its just coloured children’s cereal which contain high amounts of sugar, think again.
+And if you think its just coloured children’s cereal which contains high amounts of sugar, think again.
 Watch the video below to see how much sugar (natural or not) is hidden in even “healthy” cereals.